 If you are injured at work or you are suffering from a condition that you think is work related, you should notify your supervisor as soon as possible that you suffered an injury in the course of your employment.
 Under the Pennsylvania Workers’ Compensation Act, an injured employee is required to provide notice to the employer of his or her work injury within 21 days to be eligible for Workers’ Compensation Benefits from the date of injury or within 120 days of the injury, but you will lose your right to Workers’ Compensation until the date proper Notice is given.
 If you do not provide notice within the 120 day time limit, no compensation will be allowed in your case, no matter how severe your injuries may be.

 If you suffer a compensable injury that prevents you from working, you are entitled to wage loss benefits in addition to medical benefits.
 The rate of your Workers’ Compensation benefits is usually two-thirds (2/3) of your average weekly wage at the time of the work injury.
-However in certain circumstances it can be more than two-thirds.
-For example if you were hurt in 2015 and earned between $528.33 and $713.25 per week you would receive $475.50 per week for a compensable claim, and if you earn less than $528.32 per week, you would receive 90 percent of your salary.
-The compensation rate cannot exceed the annual maximum compensation rate set forth in the statute.
-(Currently $951.00 per week if you earn more than $1,426.50).
+However, in certain circumstances it can be more or less than two-thirds.
+The compensation rate cannot exceed the annual maximum compensation rate set forth in the statute – currently, that’s $978.
+If your wage is between $543.33 and $733.50 per week, your compensation will be $489; if you make less than $543.33 weekly, you will receive 90 percent of your wage.

 Yes.
 You are entitled to Workers’ Compensation benefits as long as your injury occurred while you were in the “course and scope of your employment” even though you are not specifically on the employer’s premises when the injury occurs.
 For example, if you are performing your job duties “on the road” at a customer’s place of business when you sustain your injury, your employer could be liable for your Workers’ Compensation benefits.